-- Put it into second or third gear. - Keep the clutch pressed down.

-- Switch on the ignition and the hazard warning lights. - Release the clutch when both vehicles are moving. - As soon as the engine starts, press the clutch and move the gear lever into neutral.
+- · Engage the 2nd or 3rd gear. - · Keep the clutch pressed down. - · Switch on the ignition and the hazard warning lights. - · Release the clutch when both vehicles are moving. - As soon as the engine starts, press the clutch and move the gear lever into neutral.
 This helps to prevent a collision with the towing vehicle.